 No personal guarantee required.
 No hard credit pull.
 Revenue history is what qualifies you.

-Utah's lending market has a structural characteristic that differentiates it from most major metro markets: community institutions hold an outsized share of small business lending.
-Utah's 52 state-chartered banks and four major credit unions (America First, Mountain America, Cyprus, Utah Community) collectively serve a majority of sub-$1M business loan volume in the state.
+Utah's lending market has a structural characteristic that sets it apart from most major metros.
+Community institutions hold an outsized share of small business lending.
+Utah's 52 state-chartered banks and four major credit unions collectively serve a majority of sub-$1M business loan volume.

-The community institution advantage in Utah is durable for several structural reasons: Utah's population is geographically concentrated (80% within 100 miles of Salt Lake City), which allows community institutions to serve the full market without the branch network costs that limit national bank community investment.
-Utah's credit union membership is unusually high nationally, reflecting the state's cooperative cultural tendencies.
-And Utah's community banks maintain loan officer relationships that provide underwriting flexibility unavailable in automated national bank systems.
+The community institution advantage in Utah is durable for several reasons.
+Utah's population is geographically concentrated (80% within 100 miles of Salt Lake City).
+This concentration allows community institutions to serve the full market without the branch network costs limiting national bank investment.
+Utah's credit union membership is unusually high nationally.
+This reflects the state's cooperative cultural tendencies.
+And Utah's community banks maintain loan officer relationships.
+These relationships provide underwriting flexibility unavailable in automated national bank systems.

 For context on how banking consolidation nationally is playing out relative to Utah's local market, see banking consolidation and small business lending 2026 and small business loan rejection rates 2026.